-Take your time and explore!
+Take your time and explore the world!

 Trials of Mana is very good at telling you where to go next - the star icon on the map and environment typically points you towards the next destination or story event.

 But as enticing as that star may be, don’t bee-line straight there.
 Take your time, and explore every area thoroughly, because this game is absolutely stuffed with things to find.

 Keep your eyes open for chests and glowing spots on the ground, because there’s likely some good stuff to collect.
 That’s true both in towns and out in the wilds, so take time to poke into the corners and see what goodies are lying around.

 On a related note, if you want a wider view of your current area, you can bring up a full-screen map with a press of a button.

 Not only is this very helpful for charting a route to your next objective, you can also use it to scout areas that might be worth poking around in.

 For example, if you see a little path off to the side of a clearing, there’s a good chance you might find some valuable treasure there - perhaps money, a seed or even a chest full of health-giving chocolate!

 Every character in Trials of Mana has access to special attacks called Class Strikes.
 These flashy moves are available right from the start, and deal a tremendous amount of damage very quickly.